ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/vpc-gen2-resources.md

 Create, update, or delete a VPC load balancer pool.
 For more information, see [working with pool](/docs/vpc?topic=vpc-nlb-pools).
 {: shortdesc}

-### Sample IBM Cloud Provider plug-in for Terraform code to create a Load Balancer pool.
+### Sample Terraform code to create a Load Balancer pool.
 {: #lb-pool-sample}

 ```